quantumlib/Stim/doc/python_api_reference_vDev.md

 ### `stim.DetectorErrorModel.__mul__(self, repetitions: int) -> stim.DetectorErrorModel`<a name="stim.DetectorErrorModel.__mul__"></a>
 > ```
-> Returns a detector error model with a REPEAT block containing the current model's instructions.
+> Returns a detector error model with a repeat block containing the current model's instructions.
 >
 > Special case: if the repetition count is 0, an empty model is returned.
-> Special case: if the repetition count is 1, an equal model with no REPEAT block is returned.
+> Special case: if the repetition count is 1, an equal model with no repeat block is returned.
 >
 > Args:
->     repetitions: The number of times the REPEAT block should repeat.
+>     repetitions: The number of times the repeat block should repeat.
 >
 > Examples:
 >     >>> import stim